ocean-onion/BDCraft-maybe/clean_docs/tokens.md

 - Higher level markets allow more collector houses
 - Initial markets support up to 3 collectors
 - Upgraded markets can support up to 15 collectors (at level 5)
-- Cannot be retrieved once placed - placement is permanent
+- If the collector is killed, the token becomes unenchanted
+- Unenchanted tokens must be picked up and placed again to respawn the collector
 - Cannot be transferred between players (soulbound item)

 ## Token Commands